 Nuclear

-cycle -- the production, handling, and use of nuclear fuel and the
+work on the nuclear fuel cycle -- the production, handling, and use of

-safe disposal of waste produced by the generation of nuclear energy.
+nuclear fuel and the safe disposal of waste produced by the generation

-industrial and medical uses for radioactive materials, as in equipment
+or spacecraft; others find industrial and medical uses for radioactive

-used to diagnose and treat medical problems.
+materials -- for example, in equipment used to diagnose and treat

 Nuclear Engineering Resources |